haesbaert/ocaml-processor/README.md

 # Processor Topology & Affinity for ocaml

-This library allows you to query the processor topology as well as set the processor affinity for each process/Domain.
+This library allows you to query the processor topology as well as set the processor affinity for the current process.
+This library does *not* depend on ocaml-5 (Multicore), but it can be used within ocaml-5 Domains as expected.

-The topology can identify individual threads (smt), cores, sockets as well as P-cores (Performance) and E-cores (Energy energy efficient cores) on both amd64 and Apple's arm64 (M1, M2 & friends).
+The topology can identify individual threads (smt), cores, sockets as well as P-cores (Performance) and E-cores (Energy energy efficient cores) on both AMD64 and Apple's ARM64 (M1, M2 & friends).

 ## Modules